ONSgeo/Area_Classification/docs/specifications/Standardised_Illness_Ratio.md

 ## 3.0 Methods inputs and outputs
 ### Method inputs
 SIR is calculated within [standardised_illness_ratio.py](area_classification/pre_processing/standardised_illness_ratio.py).
-This script requires three data frames are required to calculate the SIR for LAD area classification, one from each census (England and Wales , Northern Ireland and Scotland).
+This script requires three data frames to calculate the SIR for LAD area classification, one from each census (England and Wales , Northern Ireland and Scotland).
 Each table must contain at least the following columns, although the column names may vary or require some pre processing:
 | area code |	age |	count of those with a disability |	 count of those without a disability **OR** total population for that area  |
 | -------- |   ---------- |     ---------- | ---------- |